Clarence Ray Allen: Fran’s Market murders

-Five days after the events at Fran's Market, Hamilton was arrested while attempting to rob a liquor store.
-On his person was found a "hit list" with the names and addresses of the witnesses who testified against Allen at his trial for Kitts' murder; Bryon Schletewitz was on the list.
+Kenneth Allen and Hamilton met a final time to switch vehicles, after which Hamilton fled to Modesto to live with Gary Brady, a fellow recently released convict.
+Hamilton told Brady how he had "done robbery" and "killed three people for Ray", whom he also called "the old man".
+While living with Brady and his wife, Hamilton wrote to Ray Allen for payment, listing the Brady address in the letter.
+Five days after the events at Fran's Market, Hamilton was arrested while attempting to rob a liquor store across the street from the Brady apartment.
+On his person was found a "hit list" with the names and addresses of the witnesses who testified against Allen at his trial for Kitts' murder.